How Bad Is It to Miss a Credit Card Payment?

 Set reminders and notifications

 Rely on calendar reminders to never forget a bill payment.
-Set up a reminder in your phone app or through your email account calendar.
+Set up a reminder in your phone app or through your email calendar.
 Email and text alerts are other great options.
 Receive a notification when your statement is available to view and pay it immediately.

 Change the due date